RohanKapurDEV/bprocs/README.md

 ![alt text](./media/ess.png)

+Note: I use the terms dollar bar and quotebar interchangeably

 This repo houses a CLI tool for pulling aggregated trade data from binance spot markets and resampling them into both time-discretized and quote-discretized OHLCV charts.
 It also has a minimal web UI that is able to load in dataset files made by the cli, for visualization purposes.
 It supports visualizing both timebars and quotebars.

 I mostly use python for scripting/data wrangling, so dont expect any clean code principles being followed here